pepe9876/pdsnd_github/README.md

 Bike Sharing US

 ### Description
+The project examines bike sharing data of the following US cities.
+* Chicago
+* Washington
+* New York City

-The prject examines bike sharing data of 3 different US cities.
-It allows fo filter for months and days if needed and returns statistical data.
+It allows fo filter for months and days if needed and returns statistical numbers, such as **average rental time**.

 ### Files used
 * chicago.csv